Let’s just be honest for a second.

 Secure/encrypted router (with a VPN)

 If you’re looking for a relatively simple way to secure your entire home network and all devices, a VPN on a router is an excellent option.
-Here are a few of the advantages discussed in the VPN Router Setup Guide – a good VPN router will:
+A good VPN router will:

 - extend the benefits of a VPN to all your devices without installing software

 - protect you against mass surveillance and internet service provider (ISP) spying